leagman1/vtxServerPanel/README.md

     * port: The port you want the webserver to run on.
     * custom: Not used.

-2. Start the server with either "npm start" or "node app.js".
+2. Start the server from the console with either "npm start" or "node app.js".